 This means:

 Plus, the Python Package Index (PyPI) hosts over 500,000 packages.
-You’re rarely starting from scratch, which shortens development time and reduces bugs.
+Whether you are looking to integrate Stripe payments, parse complex data, or implement ML, you’re rarely starting from scratch, which shortens development time and reduces bugs.

 Reason #7: It’s ideal for teams who value readability and collaboration.